Overview of Spotinst, Elastigroup and Ocean

 Create your EKS cluster with Ocean

-Spotinst Ocean will provision, manage and scale the nodes for your cluster, but you will need to create your Kubernetes master node.
+Spotinst Ocean will provision, manage and scale the nodes for your cluster, but you will need to create your Kubernetes controller node.

 We can create a new Amazon EKS cluster through the Ocean dashboard using CloudFormation.
 As an alternative to EKS you can also provision and manage your own Kubernetes cluster on AWS using the open-source kops tool .